shahmaty/assemblySnake/README.md

 This is intened to be used with Mars Mips Simulator and its bitmap display and Keyboard MMIO

+Mars has a chance of freezing which will require you to kill the Mars process

 Bitmap display settings: